Anjila-26/AnjiCodes-Blogging-Website/README.md

-# 30 Days, 30 Projects Challenge
+# 30 Days, 30 Projects Challenge (AnjiCodes-Blogging-Website)

 This repository documents my journey of completing 30 projects in 30 days.
 It's a personal challenge to learn, grow, and build a strong portfolio.